FAQGURU/FAQGURU/topics/en/bootstrap.md

 * https://medium.com/@alisonbenhar/learn-bootstsrap-interview-questions-from-mindmajix-11ae577ac806

 [[↑] Back to top](#Bootstrap)
 ### Consider the HTML code snippet below.
 What will the output be, and why?
-(Expert)

 **Consider:**
 ```html